In-house analysis leads to quicker lab results

 Kiwa’s Bert Gerritsen, one of the lab’s founding members, said there are big benefits: “With the Kiwa Analytical Chemical Lab, we can handle testing from collecting the samples to delivering the final reports.
 Because it’s in -house, we can respond quicker and it’s more efficient, so customers will get the results faster.”

 The lab carries out chemical analyses using a process called liquid chromatography or mass spectrometry.
 Plastic samples must be prepared before analysis; this involves spitting them into microsamples.
 They are then exposed to extreme heat in a process called pyrolysis.
 The heat breaks the sample down even more, leaving molecular-sized pieces to be analyzed.

 The lab uses a gas chromatography/ flame ionization detection machine (GC-FID) to analyze the samples.
 These are expensive machines that require skilled operators.
 The molecules are first separated using gas chromatography, then measured using FID.
 The result is a chart showing what molecules the sample contains – a sort of chemical fingerprint.

 Centralization of specialized work

-Gerritsen explains the process with an example: “A Kiwa inspector collects samples of the paint coating on a ship and technicians in our lab check for toxic compounds like bromine and fluorine, to make sure they do not exceed regulated limits.”
-The new lab centralizes this specialized work, taking samples from all around the world.
+Bert Gerritsen explains the process with an example: “A Kiwa inspector collects samples of the paint coating on a ship and technicians in our lab check for toxic compounds like bromine and fluorine, to make sure they do not exceed regulated limits.”
+The Kiwa Analytical Chemical Lab centralizes this specialized work, taking samples from all around the world.
 “In the end, this is about safety and quality: safety for the environment and high quality chemical analysis,’ adds Gerritsen.
-‘With the new lab, we control this and give a more streamlined service to our customers.”
+‘With this lab, we control this and give a more streamlined service to our customers.”

 Analysing chemical substances into every detail.